BDCPatrick/BDC_Subsystem/README.md

 The Plugin comes with some of my UI Elements like Button Text, Slider..etc, a UI Focus handler and Interfaces for UMG and HUD Communication.
 It also exposes some C++ CommonUI Elements, like the Video Player, to Blueprint.

+The Plugin comes with a small, yet unfinished demonstration.